Idogftw/ProjectRev/README.md

         - Profile: Compatibility
 - [nlohmann](https://github.com/nlohmann/json)

-Once they're downloaded and installed you're going to want to place them in the /Gateway/binary directory which will need to be created.
-Layout of each: (Names are exactly how they should be so premake knows how to build the directories)
-- DevIL
-    - include
-    - lib/x64/Release
-- fbx
-    - include
-    - lib/debug | lib/release
-- glad
-    - include
-    - src
-- nlohmann
-    - include
+You can download the files from [THIS](https://mega.nz/file/Xz5BCRaD#6xANPkmEiwerqLxhj1kN-5Cd60YL34pRAAAAAAAAAAA) link and just open it and drag it in to the Gateway directory.
+If you prefer to download them yourselves, feel free to use links above.

 Lastly, you will need to download the [Premake5](https://premake.github.io/download) executable and place in the directory of the premake lua file.

-After everything is downloaded and put in their correct directiories you can then open a cmd prompt in the directory of the premake lua file and run 'premake.exe vs2017'
+After everything is downloaded and put in their correct directories you can then open a cmd prompt in the directory of the premake lua file and run 'premake.exe vs2017'

 ## Notes
 **Everything in this README and project itself is NOT set in stone so if you see something you don't like as far as a formatting, C++ standards and conventions go, not all will stay and will be subject to change based on input from others.
 I am simply one person and am just trying to do a fun project to share with others and am by no means a professional programmer or mathematician, there will be mistakes and possibly bad code/math but help and guidance is always welcome, thanks!**